Getting involved is a great way to meet people, explore your interests, take a break from academics, and have fun.

 Enjoy life in our student-friendly city.

-Current students share what it's like to be Waterloo student.
+Current students share what it's like to be a Waterloo student.